mammothbane/airspec/src/web/docs/docs/software/proto.md

 >gRPC is a modern open source high performance Remote Procedure Call (RPC)
 >framework that can run in any environment.

-gRPC uses protobuf to provide this RPC framework, so the protos we've already defined can be used in the RPC definitions.
-Presently, these are found at `proto/svc/`.
+gRPC uses protobuf as its declaration language, so it's fully interoperable with any protobufs defined for other systems (e.g. the Bluetooth link).

+Presently, the ingest service definitions can be found in `proto/svc/`.